 Needless to say, all of this can be more than a little confusing.
 What should you be looking for in a laptop CPU?

 RAM (or Random Access Memory) is where the laptop stores information it’s currently using.
 The general rule of thumb is that there is no such thing as too much RAM.
-The more RAM you have on tap, the more windows you can have open and the snappier your performance will be.
+The more RAM you have on tap, the more applications you can have open and the snappier your performance will be.
 That being said, RAM costs money, so you need to find a balance.

-With 64-bit Windows 10, the minimum supported RAM is 2GB, but I wouldn’t suggest a laptop running Windows or OS X that has less than 4GB installed—it will run now, but a few OS upgrades in or too many apps open at once, and it’s likely to start bogging down.
-Any laptops I buy (for general and professional use) have a minimum of 8GB of RAM will be installed, and often 16GB.
-A power user or a gaming laptop would benefit from having 16GB of RAM on tap.
+With Windows 11, the minimum supported RAM is 4GB, but I wouldn’t suggest a laptop running either Windows or macOS that has less than 8GB installed.
+Otherwise, it may run now, but a few OS upgrades in or too many apps open at once, and it’s likely to start slowing down considerably.
+So usually a minimum of 8GB of RAM will be installed, and often 16GB.
+A power user or a gaming laptop would benefit from having at least 16GB of RAM on tap.
 If you don’t need the extra RAM today, chances are you will before long.

-Storage: SSD vs HDD and Capacity
+- Storage: SSD vs HDD and capacity

 HDD or Hard Disk Drive is the technology that’s been used for onboard storage for decades.
 It’s a spinning platter with a magnetic head, it works well and it’s inexpensive.

-SSD (Solid State Storage) has become more popular in recent years, thanks to its inclusion in popular 2-in-1 computers, Microsoft Surface and Apple MacBook Air.
-SSDs are more expensive than HDDs—considerably more so at large capacities—but they have multiple advantages including lower power consumption, no moving parts, quieter operation and especially speed.
+SSD (Solid State Storage) has become the preferred choice in recent years, thanks to its inclusion in popular 2-in-1 computers, Microsoft Surface and Apple MacBook Air.
+SSDs are more expensive than HDDs—especially at large capacities—but they have multiple advantages including lower power consumption, no moving parts, silent operation, and especially speed.
 A laptop that takes 60 seconds to boot up with an HDD might take only 10 seconds if equipped with an SSD.
 Most Windows laptops these days are offering an SSD as a standard option, while all MacBooks and Chromebooks only offer solid state drives.
 Some laptops offer hybrid drives that combine a small capacity SSD with a traditional HDD.
 The operating system is stored on SSD for faster operation, while the HDD offers plenty of cheap storage.

 If you use Windows’ touch gestures, you’ll also want a touchscreen-enabled display—an option that’s not available on the Mac platform.
 Many Chromebooks also offer touchscreen support, especially 2-in-1 models.